Best Blue Light Glasses – Our Top 8 Expert-Tested Picks

 Smooth nose pads are prone to sliding down narrow nose bridges

 Best Budget.
-Buy this if you need an office-appropriate pair that won’t ruin your color perception while editing or designing.
+Buy this if you need an office-appropriate pair that reduces midday eye strain without ruining your color perception while editing or designing.
+The flexible TR90 nylon frames are incredibly comfortable, though the severe lens glare requires careful lighting placement during video calls.

 Scientifically backed 98% blue light absorption for strict sleep hygiene